pappyangel/APIOne/README.md

 upgrade to .net 8

 ### App Service process
-create new app services and plan - Free plan should work \
+- create new app services and plan - Free plan should work
-add AppInsights \
+    - add AppInsights
-To let API AppService access KeyVault, turn on SMI under Settings, Identity \
+- To let API AppService access KeyVault
+    - turn on SMI under Settings, Identity
-Then assign that SMI, Key Vault Secrets User - RBAC Permissions
+    - Then assign that SMI, Key Vault Secrets User - RBAC Permissions
+- to let API App Service access SQL
+    - use the SMI enabled above
+    - log into SQL as an AAD/EntraID user
+    - create user and assign permissions
+        - see script in script folder

 # Release 3.0